tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    by asserting that the current time is no more than the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time.
 2. Verify that expected_cert_verify_algorithm matches
-   the scheme indicated in the server's CertificateVerify message.
+   the scheme indicated in the peer's CertificateVerify message.
 3. Verify that the end-entity certificate satisfies the conditions in
    {{certificate-requirements}}.
-4. Use the public key in the server's end-entity certificate to verify the signature of the credential using the algorithm indicated by DelegatedCredential.algorithm.
+4. Use the public key in the peer's end-entity certificate to verify the signature of the credential using the algorithm indicated by DelegatedCredential.algorithm.

 If one or more of these checks fail, then the delegated credential is deemed invalid.
-Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
-If successful, the client uses the public key in the credential to verify the signature in the server's CertificateVerify message.
+Clients and servers that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
+If successful, the participant receiving the Certificate message uses the public key in the credential to verify the signature in the peer's CertificateVerify message.

 ## Certificate Requirements